yuno-payments/yuno-sdk-ios/README.md

 }
 ```

-> showPaymentStatus by default is true
+> Note: showPaymentStatus by default is true

 ### Checkout
 To start a new payment process, it is necessary to call the following method with a payment delegate as a parameter